 Only about a third of employees in the world feel engaged in their job.
 In other words, two-thirds of all employees are not in their dream jobs feeling fulfilled.
-This decreases not only the productivity levels but also one’s well-being.
-Therefore, it is crucial to first look within yourself before looking for your dream job.
+This decreases not only productivity levels but also one’s well-being.
+Therefore, it is crucial to look within yourself before looking for your dream job.

 Find a quiet place to sit back, relax, and get to know your authentic self.
 Even if you have ideas about what you would like to do, they may not align with your authentic self.
 Forget about the job title you want or the salary you’re looking for.
 Instead, think about who you are and what you genuinely enjoy.